Wrongful Termination Attorney in New Jersey

 • Identify Violations: Determine if your termination violated federal or state laws.
 These could include anti-discrimination laws, whistleblower protections, or laws against retaliation.

-• Employment Agreements: If your firing violated the stipulations of your employment agreement, it might form the basis for a claim of wrongful termination.
+• Employment Agreements: If your firing violated the stipulations of your employment agreement, it might form the basis for a wrongful termination claim.

 • Organizational Rules: If your employer failed to adhere to their own set discharge protocols as indicated in the staff handbook, this could bolster your case.